tuchandra/red-tweet-blue-tweet/README.md

 ## Overview
 <img src="https://github.com/tuchandra/red-tweet-blue-tweet/blob/master/plots/polarize3.png?raw=true" width="600" height="400">

 This is a research project aimed at studying political polarization on Twitter.
-We focus our attention on the polarization observed in the aftermath of President Trump firing FBI Director James Comey.
+We focus our attention on the trends observed in the aftermath of President Trump firing FBI Director James Comey, or from May 10th through 29th..

 This project has three phases: **data collection**, **ideology estimation**, and **polarization analysis**.
-These can loosely be described by:
+At a high level, these are described by:
- * **Data Collection**: collecting tweets on this event and extracting the retweets and the population of users associated with them.
+ * **Data Collection**: collecting tweets on this event, and extracting the retweets and the population of users associated with them.
- * **Ideology Estimation**: estimating the political ideologies of our population through correspondence analysis, and verifying that this ideology is meaningful.
+ * **Ideology Estimation**: estimating the political ideologies of the population through correspondence analysis, and verifying that this ideology is meaningful.
- * **Polarization Analysis**: developing and calculating measures of political polarization over time.
+ * **Polarization Analysis**: developing measures of political polarization over time and analyzing them.

 ## Methods
 Coming soon!